lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-10-19-crypto-protocols.md

 or a key where a nonce is expected.
 And yet it's impossible for two nonces to have the same size as a single nonce.
 (These are fixed-width bit fields.)
 It's highly unlikely that a nonce will have the same size as a key.

-I once attended a conference where a student put up his work, culminating in an "attack" involving random nonces (or something) being shoved into a timestamp field.
+I once attended a conference where a student presented his work, culminating in an "attack" involving random junk being shoved into a timestamp field.
 Not only would the bit lengths differ; the timestamp check would undoubtedly fail.
-The student mentioned that his attack had been added to a database of protocol attacks used by researchers to evaluate verifiers.
+The student mentioned that his attack had been accepted to a database of protocol attacks used by researchers to evaluate verifiers.

 Questions were invited from the floor, but I elected to keep my